Quintet (film): Plot

 Essex is unaware that the current Quintet tournament is a fight for the survival of the fittest.
 Those who are "killed" in game are executed in real life.
 Grigor and St. Christopher are aware that Essex is not the real Redstone, so they ignore him and focus on the other players.
-Goldstar (David Langton) is the first killed, followed by Deuca (Nina Van Pallandt), until the only two players left are St. Christopher and Ambrosia.
+Goldstar is the first killed, followed by Deuca, until the only two players left are St. Christopher and Ambrosia.
 Ambrosia, however, insists that Essex be counted as a player in the game since he has assumed Redstone's identity.
 Grigor agrees and informs St. Christopher that he has to eliminate Essex before he can face off against Ambrosia.

 Essex and St. Christopher have a showdown outside the city, where St. Christopher is killed by falling into a rupture of the ice sheet.
 Essex returns to Francha's apartment and finds the same list that Redstone had.
 Ambrosia follows Essex to the apartment.
 Essex slits her throat moments before her attempt to slit his throat.

 Returning to the Hotel Electra to cremate Ambrosia's body, Essex confronts Grigor to demand his "prize", since he was the winner of Quintet.
 Grigor reveals that the only prize is the thrill of the game itself.
 Grigor insists he stay and participate in future tournaments, but a disgusted Essex condemns Quintet and leaves the hotel for good.
-The film ends with Essex taking a long walk out into the barren distance.